 General awareness, however, is very different from fully understanding the producer or importer’s role in the registration process; which chemicals often found in textile products are considered harmful and therefore restricted from use; or when it is necessary to register chemical substances with the European Chemical Agency (ECHA).

-QIMA's REACH compliance services can set you on the right path for understanding which regulations and restrictions apply to your industry and your product; offering technical advice, Technical File portfolio assistance and verified third-party testing which will help you place your textile product in the EU market with confidence.
+QIMA's REACH compliance services can set you on the right path for understanding which regulations and restrictions apply to your industry and your product; offering technical advice, technical file portfolio assistance and verified third-party testing which will help you place your textile product in the EU market with confidence.

 Harmful chemicals, as identified by the European Chemical Agency (ECHA), are known as Substances of Very High Concern (SVHC)--meaning any substance considered to be:

-For the textile and leather industry, this generally means chemicals found in fabric dyes and finishes, but these restrictions can also be applied to metals found in garment zippers as well as the product’s packaging material.
+For the textile industry, this generally means chemicals found in fabric dyes and finishes, but these restrictions can also be applied to metals found in garment zippers as well as the product’s packaging material.

 The content of SVHC in your product cannot exceed 0.1% of the total product weight, so making sure your chemical testing is done with precision and in accordance with all applicable standards cannot be left to chance.